joshuatrobertson/Group1Project/Report/01-Background/README.md

 &nbsp;&nbsp; In the influential 1961 book *Man, Play and Games*, French sociologist Roger Caillois also sought to define play – or as Caillois put it, to derive sociology from play (Caillois, 1961).
 Building critically on Johan Huizinga’s work, Caillois too saw play as: free as opposed to obligatory; occupying its own time and space separate from ordinary life; unconnected to the pursuit of material gain; governed by rules, ‘orderly’; and involving imagined realities that contrast with ‘real’ life.
 Expanding upon Huizinga’s work, Caillois added that play can also be distinguished by chance and uncertainty – which involves the player’s initiative insofar as the results of play cannot be pre-determined (Caillois, 1961).
 Caillois also discerned two different play attitudes: *paidia* and *ludus*.
 Paidia refers to ‘free play’, it is improvised, spontaneous, impulsive, joyous, uncontrolled fantasy.
 Conversely, the attitude of Ludus refers to ‘gaming’, to more explicitly rule-governed forms of play that often involve specific skills and mastery (Frissen et al, 2013).

 &nbsp;&nbsp; In this century, Katie Salen and Eric Zimmerman published their magnum opus *Rules of Play*, in which the authors define three distinct forms of play.
 ‘Game Play’ defines play as something an individual does through structured, rules-based interactions (Pete and Stuart, video 6b).
 ‘Ludic Activity’ is again something one does, though ludic activity may be unstructured and without rules.
-Finally ‘Play as a Mindset’ is used to describe the spirit of play within a broader context that is not typically associated with play.
+Finally ‘Play as a Mindset’ is used to describe the spirit of play within a broader context that is not typically associated with play (Salen & Zimmerman, 2003).

 ### Serious Play ###